 In conclusion, the benefits of team building for teens are numerous.
 Below are some ideas for team building activities for teens as well as for other categories of people:

 Back to Back Driving – Select 2 players from your team for each round.
 The two will sit back to back from one another.
 One will have pictures, and the other, some drawing tools.
 Describe what you have in your picture while the other person draws it.
 While describing, you must not mention the name of the item you are seeing.
 The other participant has to draw only from your description and you’ll see how close the drawing looks when compared to the real picture.

 Truth and a Lie Ideas –Every game has distinct qualities that make it the best fit for any team.
 The “Truth and a Lie Ideas” is a perfect team building activity for teens, especially when you’re meeting for the first time.
 Or maybe you’ve been together as a team, but know a little about each other.
 It’s a complete icebreaker game.
 Here, you will write 3 things about yourself, two of which are true, and one that is a lie.
 Collect all the papers with a basket and pass them around again.
 This time, if you pick up any, you’ll specify if the person on the note is saying the truth or not about himself.

 - Number of Players: 8-20

-A victim and the kidnapper – All the participants should form a circle.
-You’ll choose 2 persons from the group, a kidnapper and the victim.
-Blindfold the both and have them in the circle.
+A Victim and The Kidnapper – All the participants should form a circle.
+You’ll choose two people from the group, a kidnapper and the victim.
+Blindfold them both and put them in the circle.
 Now, the kidnapper has only 30 seconds to catch the victim.
 Even when blindfolded, you can recognize voices, so everyone should be quiet.
-The kidnapper will try to catch the prospect, while as the potential victim, you avoid that too.
-When caught in 30 seconds, you’ll switch place with the Kidnapper.
+The kidnapper will try to catch the prospect, while as the potential victim, you must avoid that to the best of your abilities.
+If caught in 30 seconds, you’ll switch place with the kidnapper.